 Accommodation in Ahmedabad

-To be fair there’s not much of a backpacker scene in Ahemdabad.
+- Where I stayed: Aaramgruh Hotel Dormitory - to be fair there's not much of a backpacker scene in Ahmedabad.
 However, I found this dormitory-style hotel to be excellent value at only about $6 per night for a bed.
-It’s also fairly close to the Dada Harir Stepwell.
+It's also fairly close to the Dada Harir Stepwell.

 More Dada Harir Stepwell Photos